-None of my salad dressing, my Seafood Cocktail Sauce, Barbeque Sauces or even the Orange Muscat Champagne Vinegar made the cut.
-Most all of them contained sugar, and other ingredients that disqualified them were Soybean or Canola Oil, soy or milk by products, and other additives.
-The Simply Dressed Balsamic ALMOST made it!
+None of my salad dressings, my Seafood Cocktail Sauce, Barbecue Sauces or even the Orange Muscat Champagne Vinegar made the cut.
+Most all of them contained sugar.
+Other ingredients that disqualified them were Soybean or Canola Oil, soy or milk by-products, and other additives.
+The Simply Dressed Balsamic (photo to the right or below) ALMOST made it!

 Did not make the cut: Rice Milk & Almond Milk

 I was surprised to find that the Almond Drink, even the original unflavored version, contained sugar.
 The rice drink, obviously is derived from a grain and it had other ingredients that may have disqualified it as well.
 Hmmmm … these may just have been a waste of money and calories that could have been better spent on something that was more nutritious and tastes better!